RiccardoMasutti/btcpayserver-doc-1/docs/FAQ/FAQ-General.md

 ## Why can't I just give my Bitcoin address to a buyer?

-Re-using an address for receiving payments is a privacy issue.
+Re-using an address for receiving payments is a **privacy issue**.
 Providing a different address manually to each customer is not an optimal solution.
 Imagine having to send a unique e-mail to everyone that wants to pay you with cryptocurrency.

 BTCPay solves the address re-use issue.
-It automates the checkout process for the merchant by creating a new invoice with a unique address created from the merchant's wallet, each time a customer pays using BTCPay.
+It automates the checkout process for the merchant by creating a **new invoice with a unique address** created from the merchant's wallet, each time a customer pays using BTCPay.
 If you are using an integration with an e-commerce store, BTCPay Server integrates into your checkout process, and customers can pay you in Bitcoin or altcoins in a few clicks, just like any other traditional payment option.

 After a customer makes a payment, the BTCPay Server software notifies your store that the order has been paid/completed.
 Depending on the e-commerce software you're using, it can also change the order status.
 All you have to worry about is getting items shipped, leave the invoicing and payment processing to BTCPay.

 ## How does BTCPay create a new address for each invoice?

-BTCPay Server includes an important feature which eliminates the known privacy issue of address re-use.
+BTCPay Server includes an important **feature which eliminates the known privacy issue of address re-use**.
 It does this by providing a new address each time an invoice is requested for payment.
-This is all done automatically and the merchant does not need to keep track of which addresses belong to which wallet, store, etc. BTCPay Server organizes all the payment information in a detailed invoicing system for the merchant.
+This is all **done automatically** and the merchant does not need to keep track of which addresses belong to which wallet, store, etc. BTCPay Server organizes all the payment information in a detailed invoicing system for the merchant.

 The way it works is fairly simple.
 Merchants connect a wallet to each of their stores that they want to receive payments to.
 The invoices produced for store payments are linked directly to the merchant's connected wallet.
 The invoice addresses are derived from the [xpubkey](https://bitcointalk.org/index.php?topic=2828777.0) of the wallet associated with the store.
 The software only needs your extended public key of a wallet to produce new addresses for each payment.
 These addresses are monitored by BTCPay Server as they move through the blockchain.
 The status of the payments to those addresses are detailed in the merchant's invoice page for each store.

 ## Does BTCPay need my private key?

-Private keys are not required for using BTCPay with an existing wallet.
+**Private keys are not required for using BTCPay** with an existing wallet.
 The fact that BTCPay Server does not require access to your master private key for on-chain transactions is a huge security advantage.
-Even if your server gets hacked, your funds from the on-chain transactions are always safe.
+Even if your server gets hacked, **your funds from the on-chain transactions are always safe**.
 Securing your on-chain funds comes down to [securing your wallet](https://btcinformation.org/en/secure-your-wallet).
 Using an [existing wallet with BTCPay Server](../WalletSetup.md#use-an-existing-wallet) only requires the public key from your wallet.

 It is possible to generate new wallets using BTCPay Server which are hot wallets stored on the server.
 If you have a lightning node, BTCPay technically has access to the keys (macaroons) of your Lightning funds as well.
 If these are features that you would like to use, be sure to understand the [security implications and the risks](../HotWallet.md#security-implications) associated with these experimental features.